Dynamic Mixture of Progressive Parameter-Efficient Expert Library for Lifelong Robot Learning: Conclusion

 \section{Conclusion}

-In this study, we introduce Dynamic Mixture of Progressive Parameter-Efficient Expert Library (DMPEL) for lifelong robot learning.
-Our approach builds an low-rank expert library incrementally and utilizes a lightweight router to dynamically integrate these experts.
-This enables the robot to adapt flexibly to various scenarios over its lifetime.
-Additionally, by utilizing the modular nature of the policy, we address the issue of catastrophic forgetting through coefficient replay on the router, which allows for precise retrieval of experts on previous tasks.
-This method is significantly more efficient than the expensive demonstration replay on the entire policy.
+We introduce Dynamic Mixture of Progressive Parameter-Efficient Experts Library (DMPEL) for lifelong robot learning.
+DMPEL incrementally builds a library of low-rank experts and employs a lightweight router to dynamically integrate them, enabling flexible adaptation across diverse scenarios.
+Leveraging policy modularity, we mitigate catastrophic forgetting via efficient coefficient replay on the router, facilitating expert retrieval without costly experience replay on the entire policy.
 Our extensive experiments on the LIBERO benchmark show that DMPEL surpasses state-of-the-art lifelong learning baselines in terms of forward transfer and catastrophic forgetting while requiring only very few trainable parameters and storage.

-\paragraph{Limitations.} We conduct all experiments using a rather small model and we only use in-domain data to do pretraining and adaptation.
-We plan to further scale up our policy or employ more advanced VLA models (over billions of parameters) as the backbone in the future.
-In addition, we seek to further analyze the mechanisms of knowledge transfer and to enhance lifelong learning algorithms with a solid theoretical foundation.